Lawouach/WebSocket-for-Python/docs/basics.rst

     from ws4py.websocket import WebSocket

-The :class:`WebSocket <ws4py.websocket.WebSocket>` should be sub-classes by your application to make something sensible with it.
+The :class:`WebSocket <ws4py.websocket.WebSocket>` class should be sub-classed by your application to make something sensible with it.
 To the very least we suggest you override the :func:`received_message(message) <ws4py.websocket.WebSocket.received_message>` method.

 For instance a straightforward echo application would look like this: